ocular-d/vscode-writing/README.md

 ## About

-Custom snippets for (technical) writing with Markdown
+Custom snippets for (technical) writing with Markdown.

 ## Usage